stochastic-sisyphus/Portfolio/README.md

 # MSBA

 ----
-This repository is less of a portfolio and more of a work in progress—a collection of projects in data science, machine learning, and statistical modeling.
-Some are polished, some are experiments that may or may not go anywhere, and most sit somewhere in between.
-It’s a snapshot of my work—projects in various stages of completion, iterations that build on each other, and scripts that will probably get rewritten a few more times.
-The cycle repeats.
+This repository is less of a portfolio and more of a work in progress—a snapshot of my work in data science, machine learning, and statistical modeling.
+Some projects are polished, others are experiments that may or may not lead anywhere, and most sit somewhere in between.

+I fell down the rabbit hole of translating abstract ideas into something functional—optimizing models, automating processes, and mostly just figuring out why the latest iteration broke.

 ![Alt text](Miscellaneous/assets/SSSourceCode.png)